kimjune01/kimjune01.github.io/_posts/2022/2022-12-18-jumping-the-technical-interview-hoop.md

 Today, technical whiteboard-style interviews are still the norm.
 For remote jobs, the whiteboard is replaced by a soullesss text editor shared in real-time.
 The hoop remains the same shape, and the income difference between those who can jump it and those who cannot, are still roughly double.
 The typical advice from [/r/cscareeradvice](https://www.reddit.com/r/cscareeradvice/) is still to grind leetcode and hope for a question previously seen.
 However, having been on the other side of the table, the problem-solving part ios only one of four rubric points assessed by the conductor.
 It's not enough to have solved the problem.

 What else is on that rubric?
-The interviewer doesn't actually care about you getting a job, or your personality, or what you ate for breakfast that day.
+The interviewer doesn't actually care about you getting a job, or your personality, or what your GPA was in school.
 They only assess your performance as objectively as they can.
 The dimensions assessed are:
 - Coding
 - Data Structures & Slgorithms
 - Design (rate only if assessed)